raycast/extensions/extensions/dash-off/README.md

    <img src="https://github.com/raycast/extensions/assets/372831/ff641a3a-60c1-42a7-b510-80bb5846bb82">
  </p>

 The fastest way to dash off a quick email to yourself and others.
+Inspired by [Andrew Wilkinson's tweet](https://twitter.com/awilkinson/status/1748429141601579328).

 ## How to get a Gmail OAuth Client ID